โIntegration

 In this section we will learn how to integrate the system.

-Scriptable Animation System offers a streamlined integration process.
-Let's start with the custom controller integartion.
+FPS Animation Framework offers a streamlined integration process.
+Let's start with the custom controller integration.
 We will use the FPSController script from the demo project as an example.

 Initialization